-After your initial check in 6 weeks, you will be seen in the Pacemaker Clinic for a 3 month post implant check.
-Following this visit you will be required to attend every six months for a battery and lead checks.
+After your initial check between two to six weeks, you will be seen in the Pacemaker Clinic for a three month post implant check.
+Following this visit you will be required to attend at least once a year for a battery and lead checks.